maxonrow/maxathon/nft-sample/README.md

 - execute `npm run build`
 - execute `npm run start`
 - you should see `NFT Operation Successfully Completed!` output generated in your terminal

-### Step 5 - Checkout Article

-- checkout our [cookbook](https://medium.com/) on detailed explanation of the code & how to design & implement NFT.
-- please! remember to claps, follow & share. we will mint you something!
-You will find out soon!